 No person shall own, keep or harbor any dangerous or exotic animals in the City of Irrigon.

-In low density residential zones, if a public water system is not available, existing individual wells may be used in such a manner that an adequate supply of potable water will be available.
+The answer is no. However, pre-existing wells in residential zones prior to November 2017 may be allowed for irrigation purposes only.
+Those existing individual wells may be used in such a manner that an adequate supply of potable water will be available.
 Water samples shall be tested, and individual well and central water systems shall be approved in accordance with state requirements.
 Orders of approval shall be submitted to the city.
 Any property with a private well that is used for irrigation must have a double-check valve system installed by a licensed plumber and inspected annually.
 Such permit information and requirements can be obtained at City Hall.

 Any motor vehicle used for commercial/business purposes, whether permanent or temporary having a weight of 18,000 pounds (GVW or GVWR) or more used for carrying/pulling loads are only allowed on a truck route.
 The truck routes are US 730, SE Fifteenth St, SE Division St., the first 120 feet South of US 730 on SE First Street.